x4b50/lv/README.md

 - [ ] include files https://www.youtube.com/watch?v=k6qk6lT4S3U ~2:00:00+
 - [ ] use split_whitespace() while parsing
 - [x] use from_bites for vector conversion
-- [ ] (technical regarding implementation) use f64::from_bites and the like, keep track of changes in implementation in respect to std::mem::trasmute
 - [ ] some refactoring regarding instruction storage/parsing https://www.youtube.com/watch?v=LN9vrbBNG64 ~1:50:00
 - [ ] reduce inst size (dynamic interpretation)
 - [ ] bake bytecode dynamic